HsuanChi1204/leetcode-tracker/README.md

 -  **Review Today**: See which problems you need to review today.
 -  **Already Finished**: Track all problems you have finished, with review count.
 -  **Tags & Difficulty**: Each problem displays tags and difficulty for easy filtering.
+-  **Progress Statistics**: View your problem-solving progress and completion rates.
 -  **Local Storage**: All your data is saved in your browser (localStorage).

 ## Getting Started